JavierLuna/data-labs/module-2/visualizing-real-world-data-project/your-code/README.md

 This project will analyse the [Imbd](https://www.imdb.com/?ref_=nv_home) data set from 2006 to 2016, answering questions like:

 - First we must inspect the database to see if is clean and what type of data is in the db.
+  - Answer 1

 - Whats the average duration of all the movies from the database.
+  - Answer 2

 - Which Year is the most successful in terms of Money Vs MetaScore.
+  - Answer 3
 - Which movie was the one it make more money that year.
+  - Answer 4
-- Which of the 4 most famous was the most profitable.
+- Which of the 4 most famous was the most profitable
+  - Answer 5
-- Finally we have an interactive graph where you can see the distribution of Movies by Revenue and Genre, filter by Year, Director and
+- Finally we have an interactive graph where you can see the distribution of Movies by Revenue and Genre, filter by Year.

-Wich kind of graph we should represent on the project:

-:bar_chart:Bar chart

-:chart_with_upwards_trend:Bar line

-:world_map:Maps

-:sweat:Heat Maps
+  - Answer 6

 Thanks for the attention and I would like to apologise for any mispelling I could write.

-Here you can find my contacts:
+Here you can find my contact details:

 alfonso_aguado@hotmail.es